 - Ryan would insist on delegating the traditional travel and fund-raising duties of the House Speaker to leave his weekends free for his family.
 “I cannot and will not give up my family time,” he said.
-(For more on this condition, see the sidebar on the next page, “Paul Ryan Takes on the ‘Flexibility Stigma.’”)
+(For more on this condition, see the sidebar below, “Paul Ryan Takes on the ‘Flexibility Stigma.’”)
 In return, he said, he would spend more time communicating the party’s message.

 Republicans readily agreed to meet Ryan’s condition about not working on weekends and to back his desired rule change in the House.
 The day after the meeting, a solid majority of the Freedom Caucus voted to support Ryan, effectively ensuring Ryan’s condition of party unity, given that the backing of the other two factions was already guaranteed.
 On October 28, all but nine of Ryan’s Republican colleagues voted to elect him Speaker, and he easily defeated the Democrats’ candidate, House Minority Leader Nancy Pelosi.